ZW-xjtlu/RbashGEO/README.md

 | SRR5417013 | IP        | human-NB4      | METTL14-     | METTL14  | Single |
 | SRR5417014 | IP        | human-MonoMac6 | C            | METTL14  | Single |

-Only 2 collumns: `SRR_RUN` and `Lib` are essential for the complete application of this package, other information is valuable for their own good.
+Only 2 collumns: `SRR_RUN` and `Lib` are neccessary to complete the work flow of this package, but addition collumns are valuable for their own good.

-The design of this table is summarized from [this page](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP103072) on GEO.
+The design of the collumn table is summarized from [this page](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP103072) on GEO.

 -   Then, we should download them from GEO and run fastqc for quality control: